wso2-extensions/siddhi-io-snmp/docs/api/latest.md

  define stream inputStream(sysUpTime string, sysLocation string);

 ```
-<p style="word-wrap: break-word">This example shows how to make get request for snmp version 1.
-It uses keyvalue mapping and chooses transport protocol as UDP default.After staring the siddhi app it can get information of target  periodically, here agent sysLocation and sysUpTime (related to oid) </p>
+<p style="word-wrap: break-word">This query shows how to make a get request for SNMP version 1.
+It uses key-value mapping.
+The transport protocol is UDP by default.After starting the Siddhi application, it can get information of the target periodically.
+The @map annotation specifies that '1.3.6.1.2.1.1.3.0' is the system up time, and '1.3.6.1.2.1.1.6.0' is the system location.
+The same values are defined as OIDs.
+Therefore, when a message is received with those values, the system returns the system up time and the system location derived from those values.</p>

 <span id="example-2" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 2</span>
 ```